 - Cooking oil, if your cast iron skillet is dry

 - Preheat broiler to high.
-Place pizza into your most seasoned skillet.
-Add a bit of oil to the skillet is dry.
+Place pizza into your most seasoned cast iron skillet.
+Add a bit of oil to the skillet if dry.

 - Heat the pizza in the skillet over high heat for 2 to 3 minutes, until the bottom of the crust is hot and toasted.

-- Transfer skillet to the broiler.
+- Transfer skillet to under the broiler.
 Heat until the top of the pizza is hot and bubbly.
-This takes about two minutes in my broiler.
+This takes about two minutes in my broiler but watch closely, as it may take more or less time in your broiler.
 Remove from broiler and enjoy your hot, crisp-on-the-bottom, melted-on-the-top pizza.

 Here are some of the most common questions I’ve gotten about reheating pizza:

 What’s the best way to reheat pizza for an extra crispy crust?